Property Guides

 Pay Seller's Stamp Duty (SSD) if Required

-Unless you have good reasons to sell the private property before the minimum occupation period, avoiding SSD is financially advantageous because it can directly impact your net profit from the sale of your property.
+Unless you have good reasons to sell early, holding past the SSD window is financially advantageous because the duty comes straight off your net profit from the sale.

 Complete the Sale and Prepare To Move Out